 There are a variety of reasons a refrigerator will not cool.
-If you want to spare yourself a little time and inconvenience, give Capital Appliance Repair a call for refrigerator repair.
+If you want to spare yourself a little time and inconvenience, give our Madison appliance service a call for refrigerator repair.
 We’re eager to visit and diagnose the problem as well as correct it for you.

 When your refrigerator isn’t cold anymore, it’s time to figure out what the issue could be.
 Most times it’s something as basic as a good coil cleaning behind the refrigerator.
 However, with these latest models of refrigerators, they’re manufactured with various sensors as well.

 Before we investigate further, we monitor the most typical and easy causes for this problem.
 Here are a few of of the things that we’ve determined lead to a refrigerator not cooling:

 Is it plugged in?
 This may seem like it is a funny question, but we have been hired for jobs that this was the issue.
 Somehow, it was unplugged.
 Maybe a kid unplugged it, or an electrician doing a project.
 Whatever the cause may be, be sure it is plugged in.

 Check the thermostat inside of the refrigerator.
 This is a common issue for those with children in the house.
 After all, children are fascinated with buttons and dials and so, without understanding they’re doing something bad, they mess with them.
 So, check that the thermostat temperature is not the reason for the warm fridge.

 Check that the vents in the freezer area aren’t blocked with food or boxes.
 This is common because sometimes frozen veggies get pushed in the back.
 There could be food in the very back of a freezer that has long been forgotten.